 Craig Thompson was the Mountain West Conference's first employee when he was named Commissioner on Oct.
 15, 1998.
-Ever since, Thompson has navigated the newest NCAA FBS conference through the ever-changing landscape of intercollegiate athletics.
-As the league enters its 15th season of competition in 2013-14, Thompson continues to create and improve the opportunities for Mountain West institutions and student-athletes to be successful both academically and athletically.
+Ever since, Thompson has navigated the Conference through the ever-changing landscape of intercollegiate athletics.
+As the league enters its 16th season of competition in 2014-15, Thompson continues to create and improve the opportunities for Mountain West institutions and student-athletes to be successful both academically and athletically.

 Since the Mountain West opened its doors on January 4, 1999, Thompson has been committed to excellence in intercollegiate athletics, while promoting the academic missions of its member institutions.
 Progressive in its approach, the MW has flourished under the guidance of Commissioner Thompson and continues to cultivate opportunities for student-athletes to compete at the highest level, while fostering academic achievement and sportsmanship.
 He has been instrumental in negotiating nearly $300 million in television revenue and has been an innovator in the postseason bowl structure as MW teams have participated in five inaugural bowl games.